 The core idea is to make the process as simple and beneficial as possible.
 Easier said than done, we know.
 Let’s break it down into more manageable steps.

 Give discounts for early renewal: Everyone loves a good deal!
-Offering a discount on renewing their membership a month or two in advance gives incentive to take action early and expands your bandwidth when membership season rolls around.
+Offering a discount on renewing their membership a month or two in advance gives an incentive to take action early and expands your bandwidth when membership season rolls around.

-Give referral discounts: A referral program is an excellent strategy to not only attract new members, but encourages current members to engage deeper with your organization.
+Give referral discounts: A referral program is an excellent strategy to not only attract new members but encourages current members to engage deeper with your organization.
 By offering a referral code or discount, you send the subliminal message that your member’s networks are highly valued.
-As a bonus, they are spreading the word about your work, mission and impact.
+As a bonus, they are spreading the word about your work, mission, and impact.